nteract/grants/numfocus-dev-grant-fall-2020.md

-**Proposal Title:** Funding for improving nteract core SDK documentation
+**Proposal Title:** Funding for improving nteract documentation

 **Two Sentence Summary of Proposal:**

 The nteract project is seeking funding to support hiring a technical writer to add new documentation for the nteract core SDK.
-This documentation will make it eaiser for developers to build their own notebook-based UIs and reduce the maintainance burden for the nteract core team.
+This documentation will make it easier for developers to build their own notebook-based UIs and reduce the maintenance burden for the nteract core team.

 **Description of Proposal (750 words):**